shreeratn/human-typing-simulation/README.md

 26-11-20: Added timer function for delaying the start of simulator

-{upcoming}: Add a personalized keyphrase combination to interrupt the simulator
+{upcoming}: Add a personalized "key phrase" combination to interrupt the simulator

 {upcoming}: Pause and play in simulation